Board charter and responsibilities

 Details of the directors of the Company appear here.

-The co/ar2016/overview-of-business/directorate-and-members-of-committees.phpmposition of the Board reflects a balance of executive and non-executive directors, of whom the majority are independent, in order to ensure that there is a clear../overview-of-business/directorate-and-members-of-committees.php balance of authority so that no one individual has unfettered decision-making powers.
-As at year-end the Board consisted of three executive and eleven non-executive directors of whom eight were independent.
+The composition of the Board reflects a balance of executive and non-executive directors, of whom the majority are independent, in order to ensure that there is a clear balance of authority so that no one individual has unfettered decision-making powers.
+As at year-end the Board consisted of four executive and ten non-executive directors of whom seven were independent.
 Non-executive directors are selected to serve on the Board for their broader knowledge and experience and are expected to contribute effectively to decision-making and the formulation of policy.
 The independence of independent non-executive directors is reviewed annually and the independence of non-executive directors who have served on the Board for more than nine years, is subject to a rigorous review by the Board.

 Executive directors contribute their insight to day-to-day operations, thereby enabling the Board to identify goals, provide direction and determine the feasibility and sustainability of the strategies proposed.
 These directors are generally responsible for implementing all operational decisions.

 As mentioned earlier, the Chairman of the Board is not an independent director.
-The Board acknowledges the principle in the King Report to appoint an independent non-executive director as Chairman but, given the responsibility of the Board to focus on performance in directing the commercial and economic fortunes of Remgro, this arrangement is deemed not only appropriate, but also essential.
-In compliance with King III and the JSE Listings Requirements, the Board has appointed Mr G T Ferreira as Lead Independent Director (LID).
+The Board acknowledges the principle in the King Reports to appoint an independent non-executive director as Chairman, but given the responsibility of the Board to focus on performance in directing the commercial and economic fortunes of Remgro, this arrangement is deemed not only appropriate, but also essential.
+In compliance with King III and the JSE Listings Requirements, the Board has reappointed Mr G T Ferreira as Lead Independent Director (LID) on 28 November 2012.
 The main function of the LID is, inter alia, to provide leadership and advice to the Board, without detracting from the authority of the Chairman, when the Chairman has a conflict of interest.
 The LID is appointed by the Board on an annual basis.

-The CEO, Mr Jannie Durand, is responsible for the day-to-day management of the Company and he is assisted in this regard by Mr Neville Williams (CFO).
-Between the two of them they have 42 years of service working for Remgro and Remgro-related businesses.
+The CEO, Mr Jannie Durand, is responsible for the day-to-day management of the Company and he is assisted in this regard by Mr Leon Crouse (CFO).
+Between the two of them they have 44 years of service working for Remgro and Remgro-related businesses.